jonathanolson/slither/notes/patterns.md

 [API needs to be compatible with boards, maybe with adapter]
   - Can we put an 'index' on everything in a board?

-- We have a set of potential booleans that represent "is it possible in a solution"
-  - Edge:
-    - Black in solution?
-    - Red in solution?
-  - Face Color pair:
-    - Same in solution?
-    - Opposite in solution?
-  - Sector:
-    - Has 0 in solution?
-    - Has 1 in solution?
-    - Has 2 in solution?
-  - Vertex State:
-    - Boolean for each possibility
-  - Face State:
-    - Boolean for each possibility
-  - Face-Region:
-    - [NO - not composable]?
-    - Can have pair of faces (or exit faces) that have same-color connection path together through our area?

 - Each boolean will be on a state:
   - NOT_FOUND (initial state)